Xilinx/Vitis_Libraries/vision/docs/src/design-examples.rst

 .. _isp-201mono:

-Mono image Sensor Processing pipeline
+Mono Image Sensor Processing pipeline
 =====================================

-The Mono image sensor is different when compared to RGB Bayer sensor.
-Few applications does not need color information, in such cases user can use mono image sensor instead of color sensor.
-The mono image sensor pipeline has lot of advantages compared to color sensor processing , computational cost and higher resolution because of single channel and also reduce errors occured while doing image reconstruction using demosaic in the color sensor processing.
+The Mono image sensor is different to the RGB Bayer sensor.
+Some applications do not need color information.
+In such cases, you can use the mono image sensor instead of the color sensor.
+The mono image sensor pipeline has a lot of advantages over the color sensor processing: computational cost and higher resolution because of a single channel, and also reduced errors while doing image reconstruction using demosaic in the color sensor processing.

 This ISP includes following blocks:

-*  Black level correction : Black level leads to the whitening of image in dark region and perceived loss of overall contrast.
+*  Black level correction: Black level leads to the whitening of image in dark region and perceived loss of overall contrast.
 The Blacklevelcorrection algorithm corrects the black and white levels of the overall image.
-*  BPC (Bad pixel correction) : Using median filter for BPC.
+*  BPC (Bad pixel correction): Using median filter for BPC.
 An image sensor may have a certain number of defective/bad pixels that may be the result of manufacturing faults or variations in pixel voltage levels based on temperature or exposure.
 Bad pixel correction module removes defective pixels.
-*  Gain Control : The Gain control module improves the overall brightness of the image.
+*  Gain Control: The Gain control module improves the overall brightness of the image.
-*  Quantization and Dithering : Quantization and Dithering performs the uniform quantization to also reduce higher bit depth to lower bit depths.
+*  Quantization and Dithering: Quantization and Dithering performs the uniform quantization to also reduce higher bit depth to lower bit depths.
-*  Gamma correction : Gamma correction improves the overall brightness of image.
+*  Gamma correction: Gamma correction improves the overall brightness of image.
-*  Autoexposure correction : Using CLAHE algorithm to improve brightness and contrast of the image.
+*  Autoexposure correction: Using the CLAHE algorithm to improve brightness and contrast of the image.

 |isp-mono|

 Current design example demonstrates how to use ISP functions in a pipeline.

-User can dynamically configure the below parameters to the pipeline.
+You can dynamically configure the following parameters to the pipeline.

-.. table::  Runtime parameters for the pipeline
+.. table::  Runtime Parameters for the Pipeline

    +---------------+------------------------------------------------------+
    | Parameter     | Description                                          |